homostellaris/homostellaris/README.md

 I agree with Richard Feynman’s sentiment that “anything is interesting if you go into it deeply enough”.
 However I spend most of my free time:

-- Parenting!
+- Parenting! 👪
-- Hacking on hobby projects
+- Hacking on hobby projects 🧑‍💻
-- Playing guitar
+- Playing guitar 🤘
-- Playing & watching StarCraft 2 (a video game and e-sport)
+- Playing & watching StarCraft 2 ⌨️
-- Bouldering (indoor climbing)
+- Bouldering 🧗

 Some topics of particular interest to me are Artificial Intelligence, Astrophysics, Astrobiology, Effective Altruism (particularly Longtermism), and Space Colonisation.
 I also enjoy creating and debating _absurd hypotheticals_.

-# Favourite animal(s)
+# Favourite animals

-I can't choose just one so I'll name a few.

 ## [Wolverine](https://en.wikipedia.org/wiki/Wolverine)